Amsa station

 Amsa station (Korean: 암사; Hanja: 岩寺) is a subway station on Line 8 of the Seoul Metropolitan Subway.
 The station is located in the Amsa and Cheonho neighborhoods in Gangdong District, Seoul.
-The station is the Northern terminus of the line and is approximately 31 minutes by train from Moran station, the Southern terminus.
-There is a planned extension to be completed by 2023 to Byeollae on the Gyeongchun Line or even further to ByeollaeByeolgaram on Line 4.
+The station used to be Northern terminus of the line and is approximately 31 minutes by train from Moran station.
+In August 2024, the line was extended to Byeollae.